Search

 Pine Nuts: Provide a rich crunch when toasted.

-Burrata: This cheese is definitely the star of the show!
+Fresh Burrata: This cheese is definitely the star of the show!
 I like to serve it on top of the salad, sliced in half, and sprinkled with the balsamic glaze and extra pop of sea salt.
+If you can also swap burrata for fresh mozzarella cheese.
+You can find both cheeses in liquid brine in the cheese area of most grocery stores.

 Find the full recipe with ingredients and directions below.